One-Bowl Choc Chip Banana Bread – Fool Proof

 A top view of one-bowl choc chip banana sliced to perfection, with a spread of salted butter with a butter knife, chocolate chips and slices of banana bread in the background.

-The Best Bananas To Use
+The Best Bananas To Use: Very Ripe!

 We’ve all been there—bananas ripen faster than we can eat them, and before you know it, they’re looking a little too soft for snacking.
 But don’t toss them!
 Overripe bananas are the secret to incredibly moist, naturally sweet banana bread.
 The more spots, the better!

 If you’re not ready to bake just yet, peel and freeze your ripe bananas in an airtight container or bag.
 When the craving strikes, simply thaw them at room temperature or give them a quick zap in the microwave before mashing.
+Note: For the ultimate flavour and moisture, your bananas should be spotty, soft, and super ripe.
+If they’re not quite there yet, here’s a quick fix:

 • Speed ripen in the oven: Bake unpeeled bananas at 150°C for 15 minutes.